Family of teen killed during gas explosions settles lawsuit

 Financial details were not disclosed.

-Leonel Rondon, 18, of Lawrence, died Sept.
+Leonel Rondon, of Lawrence, Massachusetts, died Sept.
 13 after the chimney of an exploding house crashed onto his car and crushed him.
-He had received his driver’s license just hours earlier.
+The 18-year-old Rondon had received his driver’s license just hours earlier.

 Rondon’s family filed a wrongful death lawsuit against Columbia Gas of Massachusetts.